 So, you’ve set some goals?
 You’re really looking forward to that dream vacation, and you work out your monthly payments — how much you can possibly afford to make – and your scientific calculator is laughing at you.
 Telling you, you will reach your destination in 7.34 years!
 So your partner says, ‘but we really need to go, we deserve this vacation’, and then suggests, wait for it… putting it all on credit!
 Gasp!

 That’s the easier answer, but more costly in the long-run.
-Our family is looking to buy (a) newer vehicle(s) soon to replace our aging fleet.
-Yep, it’s been one of our goals for a year and half now.
+Our family is looking to buy (a) newer vehicle(s) soon to replace our ageing fleet.
+Yep, it’s been one of our goals for a year and a half now.
 But when we started saving, it wasn’t easy, we originally estimated it would take a lot longer too.

 So we put our propellor thinking caps on and started to look for ways to save/make more money.
 But how?